 Matthew Champagne is currently enrolled as a Public History Ph.D. student at North Carolina State University.
-They also hold degrees in Classics, history, and theatre from Pace University.
-Their academic accolades include the Benjamin T. Ford Award in history and the Charles H. Dyson Award.
+He holds degrees in Classics, history, and theatre from Pace University.
+His academic accolades include the Benjamin T. Ford Award in history and the Charles H. Dyson Award.

-Champagne has over 7 years of experience working at historic sites.
-They have undertaken cultural and historical programming for such clients as the United Nations, the Smithsonian’s National Museum of the American Indian in New York City, and the Native American Council of Columbia University.
+Champagne has over eight years of experience working at historic sites throughout the United States.
+He has undertaken cultural and historical programming for such clients as the United Nations, the Smithsonian’s National Museum of the American Indian in New York City, and the Native American Council of Columbia University.

-They are also a dedicated world traveler, both as tourist and academic, and have lectured in such locations as Chulalongkorn University in Thailand and the Dramatic Arts Center of Iran.
+He is also a dedicated world traveler, both as a tourist and academic, and has lectured in such locations as Chulalongkorn University in Thailand and the Dramatic Arts Center of Iran.

+Champagne, Matthew.
 "Decolonizing America's Oldest Timber-Frame Home: A Hidden History of Slavery at the Fairbanks House Museum."
-Transactions of the Society of Fellows of Dyson College 20 (2017): 55-65.
+Transactions of the Society of Fellows of Dyson College 20, no. 1 (2017): 55-65.

 "Home Repair: Maintaining Structures and Relationships at Historic House Museums," Annual Meeting, National Council on Public History, Hartford, CT, March 2019.

-“Decolonizing America’s Oldest–Timber Frame Home: A History of Sex and Slavery During King Phillip’s War, 1675 – 1678,” James A. Barnes Conference, Temple University, Philadelphia, PA, March 2017.
+“Decolonizing America’s Oldest–Timber Frame Home: A Hidden History of Slavery During King Phillip’s War, 1675 – 1678,” James A. Barnes Conference, Temple University, Philadelphia, PA, March 2017.

 “Students Become Teachers: Case Studies Exploring New York City’s Student Theater Movement,” International Seminar on the Independent Theater Sector, Dramatic Arts Center of Iran, Tehran, Iran, February 2017.